 The cost remains to be an important factor; however, what really matters is the value.
 The perceived team quality, the overall results of projects, and the standards in communication are quite high comparing to other locations in CEE countries or Asia.

 We’re Polish, so it should come as no surprise that we include more challenges than strengths here.
-Please take it with a grain of salt and consider it to be an entirely subjective view.
+Please take it with a pinch of salt and consider it to be an entirely subjective view.

 Let’s start with saying that being a body leasing shop is not the best strategy for the city, if it wants to stay competitive internationally.
-In the end, if you need a generic software developer for a temporary assignment, it really matters less where the person is located.
+In the end, if you need a generic software developer for a temporary assignment, it really matters least where the person is located.

 The real value is delivered when a software house can compete as a solution provider that builds an end-to-end solution based on the client’s needs.
-This would involve requirements analysis, project management, QA, internal integration processes.
+This would involve requirements analysis, project management, QA and, internal integration processes.
 This would also allow companies to foster more senior roles with project management skills in software houses.
 Otherwise firms primarily employ engineers that do the tech job and the project is managed by the clients.

 The majority of software houses in Krakow specialize in Mobile and Web projects.
 As much as these areas are in the epicenter of the technology world today, what pays more and brings more value is to specialize in specific technologies or industries to offer a higher-value service.
 Focusing on specific domains would allow firms to build functional skills in specific industries.